-The Ph.D. in Informatics with a Health Informatics specialization is a 90-credit-hour program that integrates knowledge from informatics, healthcare, health information technology and other disciplines to analyze and protect patient data, increase healthcare efficiencies and produce higher quality patient care.
+The Ph.D. in Informatics with a Health and Biomedical Informatics specialization is a 90-credit-hour program that integrates knowledge from informatics, healthcare, health information technology and other disciplines to analyze and protect patient data, increase healthcare efficiencies and produce higher quality patient care.

 The program includes core courses, research rotations, your choice of minor, qualifying examinations and a dissertation.